Guidelines for Authors

 Full Paper

-- All accepted papers will be published in Scopus-indexed proceedings, subject to fulfilment of standards and criteria set by the publisher.
+- All accepted papers will be published in Scopus-indexed journal, subject to fulfilment of standards and criteria set by the publisher.
+Papers not selected for journal publication will be published in an eBook proceeding with an assigned eISBN.

-- The submission of full paper should comply with the format.
+- The submission of full paper must comply with the required format and meet the quality standards set by the journal.

 Content